entity-neural-network/incubator/entity_gym/tutorial.md

 Now, we are going to place additional entities in the environment.
 - _Treasure_ can be collected by the player and increases the player's score by 1.0.
 Once all treasures are collected, the game is won.
-- Moving onto a _trap_ immedately ends the game.
+- Moving onto a _trap_ immediately ends the game.

 ```python
 import random